Sphero1337/easy-print-scan-server/README.md

 ## Limitations

-- This application supports Windows hosts only.
-- It uses the default printer unless a specific printer is specified in the configuration.
-- The hosts must be able to open the respective documents in order to print them, e.g. if you want to print an excel document, the appropriate software must be installed on the host machine.
+- On Windows, the hosts must be able to open the respective documents in order to print them, e.g. if you want to print an excel document, the appropriate software must be installed on the host machine.
-- The scanning functionality utilizes Microsoft Windows' native applications.
+- On Unix, printing uses the `lp` command (CUPS).
+Ensure printers are configured via CUPS and that `lp` is in PATH.
+- On Unix, scanning uses `scanimage` (SANE).
+Ensure scanners are configured and discoverable via `scanimage -L`.

 ## Contributing